Frank-Pechar/js-bank-landing-page/README.md

-# Bankist - Banking Landing Page Application - JavaScript Course Project
+# Bankist Project - Banking Landing Page
+# JavaScript Project
+## Desription of App Functionality, Features, and Methods

+Javascript coding project I completed the Udemy - The Complete Javascript Course 2023: From Zero to Expert by Jonas Schmedtmann.

 App can be run from: https://frank-pechar-bank-land-page.netlify.app/

-JavaScript Course Coding Project by Jonas Schmedtmann I Completed.
-Coded JavaScript for this Banking Landing Page through the course.
+## This App Uses Javascript Features Such As:

 APP FUNCTIONALTY - Implemented the following: